apache/mynewt-site/docs/chapter1/project1.md

         $ sudo apt-get install gcc-multilib libc6-i386

 * For the LED project on the Olimex hardware, you have to install gcc for AM 4.9.3.
-This package can be installed with apt-get as documented [here](https://launchpad.net/~terry.guo/+archive/ubuntu/gcc-arm-embedded).
+This package can be installed with apt-get as documented below.
+The steps are explained in depth at [https://launchpad.net/~terry.guo/+archive/ubuntu/gcc-arm-embedded](https://launchpad.net/~terry.guo/+archive/ubuntu/gcc-arm-embedded).

         $ sudo apt-get remove binutils-arm-none-eabi gcc-arm-none-eabi
         $ sudo add-apt-repository ppa:terry.guo/gcc-arm-embedded